The format of the program, which includes worksheets and tips for completing assignments,

 development of the program and has assisted in delivering the program since its inception

 in 1996.
-Currently 149 sites are certified to teach Developing Your Family Child Care Business™ or Desarrollando Su Negocio Cuidando a Niños en el Hogar™ programs.
-Over 1,800 individuals participated in this comprehensive training program
+More than 149 sites are certified to teach Developing Your Family Child Care Business™ or Desarrollando Su Negocio Cuidando a Niños en el Hogar™ programs.
+More than 1,800 individuals participated in this comprehensive training

 programs (both in English and Spanish), are now being used by partners representing

 - Small Business Development Centers

 - Economic and Community Development Agencies